CodeReclaimers/neat-python/docs/customization.rst

 TODO: document, include example

-Using different gene types
+Using different genome types
 --------------------------

-To use a different gene type, you can create a custom class whose interface matches that of `Genome`, and set the `node_gene_type` or `conn_gene_type` member, respectively, of your Config instance to this class.
+To use a different genome type, you can create a custom class whose interface matches that of `Genome` or `FFGenome`, and set the `genotype` member of your Config instance to this class.

 TODO: document, include example

-Using a different genome type
+Using a different gene type
 -----------------------------

-To use a different gene type, you can create a custom class whose interface matches that of `NodeGene` or `ConnectionGene`, and set the `genotype` member of your Config instance to this class.
+To use a different gene type, you can create a custom class whose interface matches that of `NodeGene` or `ConnectionGene`, and set the `node_gene_type` or `conn_gene_type` member, respectively, of your Config instance to this class.

 TODO: document, include example